theochem/cgrid/README.rst

 .. image:: https://img.shields.io/github/release/theochem/cgrid.svg
     :target: https://github.com/theochem/cgrid/releases

-CGrid is a library for for molecular numerical integration.
+`CGrid` is a library for for molecular numerical integration.
+In general we recommend using the new [grid](grid.qcdevs.org) [repository](https://github.com/theochem/grid).
+For functionality that is present in both repositories, `CGrid` may have better performance.
+However, it is not actively maintained or developed.

 Installation
 ============